Independence Day, the Time for Tradition Busting?

 Staycation, the best of both worlds

 Perhaps travel isn’t on your list, but you’re still looking for a new experience this 4th of July.
-The good ole’ staycation is an exciting way to save money while at the same time, offer you an entirely fresh look at your community.
+The good ole’ staycation is an exciting way to save money while offering you an entirely fresh look at your own community.
 Hotel is optional!

 Consider all the things you might do on a planned getaway out of town, then simply convert those plans to your own community.
 Explore local history, visit and picnic at new park, take in local recreation opportunities, dine at a new eatery and stroll your downtown area.
 Finish the day with a cold treat!
-Simply put, be a tourist in your own town.
+Simply put, be a tourist in your own town and support local!

 Perfect when the budget is tight and loads of fun for a young family.
 Kids love it and so do we.